UbiquityRobotics/learn/programming_your_robot/overview.md

 ### Launch Files

 The launch files bring up the robot with the software needed for different configurations.
 They are described in [this GitHub repo](https://github.com/UbiquityRobotics/magni_robot/blob/indigo-devel/README.md).

+### Learning ROS

+ROS has a wide user base and there are lots of resources to learn how to program with it.
+#### ROS Texts

+Some of the texts that are widely acknowledged as excellent include:

+* A Gentle introduction to ROS - Free online textbook style guide

+* Programming Robots with ROS - Was written by many of the original developers of ROS

+* ROS Tutorials - An online resource maintained by The Open Source Robotics Foundation

+#### Online lecture courses

+In addition there are a number of lecture series on ROS some that can be found online include:

+* Programming for Robotics - ROS From ETH Zurich

+* Introduction to Robotics From Bar-Ilan University

+### Starter Code

+For those of you who want to dive straight in to code - we’ve provided a couple of example projects.
+They also provide a lot of the basic infrastructure you need and create a starting point.
+### Fiducial Follow

+This code follows a fiducial marker.
+Follow this link to learn how Fiducial Follow works.
+The app itself contains the bindings that are needed to do useful work with fiducials.
+Click here for The Fiducial Follow App code repository
+### Move Demo

+Move demo This code simply moves the robot.
+It includes all the bindings to external services that both navigate and drive the robot.
+### Good Luck!!

+If you have issues consider posting your question to forum.ubiquityrobotics.com.
+Other than that - we hope you have much success developing your applications with Magni.